 We focused on two-point functions, which have non-trivial kinematics and depend on two conformal invariants.
-For $O(N)$ models this analysis had been done recently in \cite{Gimenez-Grau:2022ebb,Bianchi:2022sbz}.
+For $\mathrm{O}(N)$ models this analysis had been done recently in \cite{Gimenez-Grau:2022ebb,Bianchi:2022sbz}.
 Due to the similarity of the Feynman diagram calculation, we could recycle several of their results, in particular the non-trivial integral presented in \eqref{eq:H_integral}.